 2. Take off the thermostat and look at the wiring.

-4. If there are three or four thin multicolored wires, you’re nearly there.
-Make sure the C wire isn’t rolled up inside the wall.
+4. If there are three or four thin multicolored wires, you’re almost there.
+Make sure the C wire isn’t hidden in the wall.
 If you can’t find one, we may be able to put in one for you or you may be able to use your new thermostat without one.

 5. If you have two thick wires, you may be able to use a smart thermostat with an adaptor just for high-voltage systems.
-Or you may be able to operate a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring is incompatible and you don’t want to install new wiring.
+Or you may be able to install a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to put in new wiring.

 Do Nest or ecobee Need a C Wire?

 Two of the best-selling brands are the Nest smart thermostat and ecobee smart thermostat.
-If you have two to four wires, these thermostats might work for your home.
+If you have two to four wires, these thermostats may be a match for your needs.

 Nest says its thermostats are created to require minimal power and can often share it with your HVAC system.
-However, you may need to have a pro like MPC Heating & Cooling put in a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re running into power problems or a battery that’s frequently drained.
+However, you may need to have a specialist like MPC Heating & Cooling add a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re experiencing power problems or a battery that’s always drained.

-At MPC Heating & Cooling, we’re always on the lookout for methods to keep you more comfortable while keeping heating and cooling expenses reasonable.
-If you want to learn more about switching to a smart thermostat without a C wire, give us a call at 308-832-4321.
-We can help you choose the right model for your home and even put in new wiring if required.
+At MPC Heating & Cooling, we’re always on the lookout for methods to keep you comfier while keeping energy bills reasonable.
+If you have questions about upgrading to a smart thermostat without a C wire, contact us at 308-832-4321.
+We can help you select the right model for your residence and even install new wiring if necessary.